Titan submersible implosion: United States

 The analysis also contains details of the RTM system which OceanGate claimed would provide "early warning detection".
-On Dive 80, July 15, 2022, an extreme spike on one of the acoustic sensors was noted during the ascent to the surface.
+On Dive 80 on July 15, 2022, an extreme spike on one of the acoustic sensors was noted during the ascent to the surface.
 A loud bang was reported by the passengers during this dive, which Kramer determined was the cause for the spike.
 This coincided with anomalous strain readings, resulting in the next 3 dives following the spike containing a non-linear relationship between strain and depth, before settling back into a linear relationship.

 On August 5, 2025, the Marine Board of Investigation released its Results of Investigation (ROI) report.
-Under International Maritime Organization protocols, the U.S. Coast Guard designated the governments of Canada, United Kingdom, and France as participating as "substantially interested states."
-While the USCG was the lead U.S. agency for the marine casualty investigation, the National Transportation Safety Board conducted joint evidence collection as part of their own concurrent investigations.
+Under International Maritime Organization protocols, the US Coast Guard designated the governments of Canada, United Kingdom, and France as participating as "substantially interested states".
+While the USCG was the lead US agency for the marine casualty investigation, the National Transportation Safety Board conducted joint evidence collection as part of their own concurrent investigations.
 The NTSB investigation into the hull failure is still ongoing as of the release of the USCG ROI.
-The USCG and NTSB investigations were assisted by the National Oceanic and Atmospheric Administration (NOAA); Federal Bureau of Investigation (FBI); Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF); Armed Forces Medical Examiners System (AFMES); Department of Defense DNA Identification Laboratory; Rhode Island Medical Examiner; and Kemper Engineering Services.
+The USCG and NTSB investigations were assisted by the National Oceanic and Atmospheric Administration (NOAA); Federal Bureau of Investigation (FBI); Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF); Armed Forces Medical Examiners System (AFMES); Department of Defense DNA Identification Laboratory; and Rhode Island Medical Examiner.

 The USCG ROI focused more on the company processes, procedures, and compliance with regulations and established practices than a detailed technical report of the failure.
 The hull failure investigation is under the NTSB.
-The USCG ROI placed the blame on OceanGate and stating that the Titan submersible accident was "preventable."
-The report cited critically flawed safety practices, including the use of an uncertified carbon fiber hull, failure to investigate prior anomalies, and neglected maintenance.
+The USCG ROI placed the blame on OceanGate and stated that the Titan submersible accident was "preventable".
+The report cited critically flawed safety practices, including the use of an uncertified carbon fibre hull, failure to investigate prior anomalies, and neglected maintenance.
 It noted that OceanGate operated outside regulatory oversight by misrepresenting its expeditions as scientific, and fostered a toxic internal culture that suppressed employee concerns.
 The board issued 17 safety recommendations and concluded the loss of five lives could have been avoided through proper oversight and accountability.
-The report also noted that Stockton Rush, in his dual role as CEO and Master or Pilot of Titan, exhibited negligence and may have been subject to criminal charges.
-However, the report also notes the pursuit of criminal charges would be at the discretion of the Department of Justice after its own investigation and analysis, which will not occur due to the death of Rush.
+The report also noted that Stockton Rush, in his dual role as CEO and Master or Pilot of Titan, exhibited negligence, and may have been subject to criminal charges.
+The report also noted the pursuit of criminal charges would be at the discretion of the Department of Justice after its own investigation and analysis, which will not occur due to the death of Rush.

 This does not preclude other investigations from filing charges.
 In addition to the NTSB investigation continuing after the release of the USCG ROI, there are reports of investigations into Oceangate regarding fraud.